Intellectual Property Policy

 Scholarly work means an original work in any format that is protected as copyright material and intended for academic publication.
 Examples of scholarly works include journal articles, books, book chapters and presentations for an academic or professional audience.

 Staff (also staff member) is defined in the Code of Conduct.
-For the purposes of this policy also includes other appointees, whether paid or not, conjoint, adjunct and visiting appointees.
+For the purposes of this policy also includes other appointees, whether paid or unpaid, conjoint, adjunct and visiting appointees.

 Approval information